TourmalineCore/picachu-documentation/README.md

 In addition to the aspects of functional testing, it is important to mention that testing can also be non-functional and benefit product quality.

 ### Linting <a name="linting"></a>
-One example that applies to non-functional testing is linter, which ensures code cleanliness - so we always set it up and run it first thing in [CI/CD](#ci) after any commits - we have Pull Request blocked if the linking didn't go through, so the dirty code doesn't get into the main branch and the developer fixes the problem and writes his code nicely.
+One example that applies to non-functional testing is linter, which ensures code cleanliness.
 What a linter does?
 Linter, based on given rules, recycles the code in a second: